-There are 4 maximum 7 building signs mounted near the parapet.
+Building: There are 4 maximum 7 building signs mounted near the parapet.
 The Special Use Permit Guidelines do not address this type of signage.
 However, the recent Lincoln Plaza Medical Center site and the commercial businesses in the City of Phoenix across from the subject site have similar signage.
 Also, Phoenix Country Day School and Paradise Valley United Methodist have similar illuminated building signs near the roof line, but not at this amount.
-The proposed signs include 25 signs that face Shea Blvd and 2 signs that face Tatum Blvd.
-All signs have that are 20' tall to the top of the sign, 2' tall letters/logo, up -20 sf to 40 sf in size, and internally illuminated.
-1 sign will be located on the one-story Buildings A & F at 20' tall to the top of the sign.
-An option is proposed to allow the other signs on either the one-story Building B and/or E or the two-story Buildings C and/or D, with the sign(s) on the two-story building at 30' tall to the top of the sign There is one sign along Tatum Blvd on Building A matches the Shea Blvd signs.
+The proposed signs include 2 5 signs that face Shea Blvd and 2 signs that face Tatum Blvd.
+All signs have that are 20' tall to the top of the sign, 2' tall letters/logo, up 20 sf to 40 sf in size, and halo illumination internally illuminated.
+1 sign will be located on the one-story Buildings A & F at 20' tall

+Compliance to Statement of Direction - December 4, 2018 June 4, 2019 to the top of the sign.
+An option is proposed to allow the other signs on either the one-story Building B and/or E or the two-story Buildings C and/or D, with the sign(s) on the two-story building at 30' tall to the top of the sign.
+Due to the circumstance that the 4 building signs face commercial businesses in the City of Phoenix that will not impact adjoining Town residents, the Planning Commission agreed to allow some building signage There is one sign along Tatum Blvd on Building A matches the Shea Blvd signs.
 The sign facing Shea Blvd on the 2-story building is 30' tall to the top of the sign, 2' tall letters, 46 sf, and internally illuminated.
 It would be recommended that all or some of these signs be turned off pursuant to Section 2506.H of the Lighting Code that states "Signs may be illuminated only during the hours that the associated establishment is open for business."
+Stipulations L.1 - L.3 address signs.
+This includes hours the signs are to be turned off.